|

 they come to agreement, they go into escrow.
 If not, the

-seller is free to re-market the property on the open market.
+seller is free to re-market the property.
+Return

 article has answered some of your questions about